St. Louis Park, Minnesota: From village to city

 In 1954, voters approved a home rule charter that gave an overwhelmed St. Louis Park the status of a city.
 That enabled the city to hire a city manager to assume some of the duties handled by the part-time city council.
 Several bridges built during that time are now being repaired or razed.

 In those days, the primary concerns were the physical planning of St. Louis Park, updating zoning and construction codes, expanding sewer and water systems, paving streets, acquiring park land and building schools.

 Filmmakers Joel and Ethan Coen, who grew up in St. Louis Park, set their 2009 film A Serious Man in the city c.
 1967.
 It was important to the Coens to find a neighborhood of original-looking suburban rambler homes as they would have appeared in St. Louis Park in the mid-1960s, and after careful scouting they opted to film scenes in a neighborhood of nearby Bloomington, as well as at St. Louis Park's B'nai Emet Synagogue, which was later sold and converted into a school.

+In the mid-2020s, St. Louis Park experienced a significant surge in transit-oriented and commercial redevelopment, anchored heavily by the upcoming Southwest light rail line.
+The city's top-tier commercial spaces bucked broader metropolitan office vacancy trends; by late 2025, the West End district posted a vacancy rate of just 12.8%, the lowest major corridor vacancy in the Twin Cities metro.
+Major multi-family residential construction projects also advanced, including the $130 million, 380-unit Beltline Station project by Sherman Associates, and the 223-unit Terasă mixed-use redevelopment at the former 5401 Gamble Drive office site, which officially broke ground in early 2026.
+Additionally, municipal infrastructure updates during this period included the extensive Cedar Lake Road and Louisiana Avenue intersection improvements, which integrated new modern roundabout corridors.